PaoloMazzon/Vulkan2D/docs/QuickStart.md

-VK2D provides a few drawing primitives, but if you want more detailed shapes, you may load your own with `vk2dPolygonShapeCreateRaw` and `vk2dPolygonCreate`. `vk2dPolygonShapeCreateRaw` lets you specify your own vertices with specified colours, but the input must be triangulated; the example in `examples/main` does this. `vk2dPolygonCreate` lets you create arbitrary polygons with just a list of `vec2`'s, and will automatically triangulate the input.
+VK2D provides a few drawing primitives, but if you want more detailed shapes, you may load your own with `vk2dPolygonShapeCreateRaw` and `vk2dPolygonCreate`. `vk2dPolygonShapeCreateRaw` lets you specify your own vertices with specified colours, but the input must be triangulated; the example in `examples/main` does this. `vk2dPolygonCreate` lets you create arbitrary polygons with just a list of `VK2DVec2` values, and will automatically triangulate the input.
 Polygons created with `vk2dPolygonCreate` will be solid white and their colour can be modified by changing the renderer's colour modifier.